Before I write another word, I need to make a confession. I have said before that I am obese. 300+ pounds at the moment.

 An alternative to already pre-mixed flavored water is drink powders.
 They look like long sugar packets, and the powder looks like pixie dust.
 And sometimes they come in envelopes, like dehydrated gravy.

-And if you’re really thirsty, you can get drink powders by the canister so you can produce gallon about gallon of artificial deliciousness.
+And if you’re really thirsty, you can get drink powders by the canister so you can produce gallon about a gallon of artificial deliciousness.
 Yes, I said it.
 It’s delicious.
 I love pink lemonade powder.

 But once again, the number of unpronounceable ingredients is baffling.
 See for yourself.
 Below is the list of ingredients from an American pink lemonade product.